magnusmickelsson/pokeraidbot/GETTING_STARTED_USER_en.md

 ![Signup](img/en/started3.png)

-The group's signups will automatically be updated every 15 seconds, and when it's time for your group to start the raid, the group message will be automatically removed.
+The group's signups will automatically be updated every 15 seconds, and when it's time for your group to start the raid, the group message will be automatically removed (5 minutes after raid start, so you have time to do a ready-check with the people you know should be there).

 Do you want to see the current active raids, which have been reported?

-Type the following:
+The best way is of course to use the overview mentioned above, but you can also type the following:

 *!raid list*